 • Are the characters, relationships, and settings clearly, efficiently, and organically introduced?

 • Does the dialogue effectively and deliberately build into and out of song?
-Does the interstitial dialogue do the same?

 • Does the emotional pitch of each song cue naturally complement and support the literal and emotional pitch of the top of each song?
 And vice versa.

-• Is there a clear progression of the lyrical thoughts moment to moment, line to line?
+• Is there a clear progression of the lyrical thoughts, moment to moment, line to line?

 • Does the style of music support the lyric and the moment in the story?
-Is the style specific?

 • If there are mode shifts within a song, are they supported, deliberate, purposeful, propulsive?